 To make this Thai Cucumber Salad Recipe you will need:

-- 2 teaspoons each chopped basil (Thai basil if you can find it) cilantro and mint
+- fresh basil (Thai basil if you can find it) cilantro and mint

 What is Rice Vinegar?